Onewon/Transfer-api-service/README.md

 ## Description

-An online API for funds transfer service in local machine.
+An online API for funds transfer service.
 User can retrieve balance and transactions, and send money to other user.
 Once the transfer processing interrupt, the transaction will be rollback.

 ## Deployment
 1.To run shell scripts to setup environment.